 Insurance teams deal with more data than almost any other industry, yet most companies struggle to turn that data into decisions.
 Insurance KPIs are the small group of metrics that cut through the noise.
 They show you how fast you respond to customers, how well you select risk, and whether each part of your book actually earns money.
 When you pick the right KPIs, you give your claims, underwriting, sales, and finance teams a simple way to understand performance and spot problems early.

-This guide walks through the KPIs that matter most, how to choose them, and how digital tools support your teams while keeping people in charge of every major decision.
+This guide walks through the KPIs that matter most for each department, how to choose them, benchmark ranges to evaluate your performance, and how a purpose-built claims management system supports your teams while keeping people in charge of every major decision.

 What Insurance KPIs Are and Why They Matter

 The best KPIs are simple, consistent, and easy to interpret.
 They rely on data that teams already collect and show trends you can act on immediately.
 When KPIs drift away from real work, teams stop paying attention.
-When they reflect work that matters like how quickly you contact customers, how many files reopen, how long underwriting takes, people use the numbers to make practical changes.
+When they reflect work that matters, such as how quickly you contact customers, how many files reopen, or how long underwriting takes, people use the numbers to make practical changes.

 How to Choose KPIs for Insurance Companies